-It is unusual for a tire to blowout, especially if the tires are maintained properly.
-See Tires.
+It is unusual for a tire to blow out, especially if the tires are maintained properly.
+See Tires on page 10-38.
 If air goes out of a tire, it is much more likely to leak out slowly.
 But if there is ever a blowout, here are a few tips about what to expect and what to do: